CleverCloud/documentation/content/doc/addons/fs-bucket.md

   }
 ]
 ```

 {{< callout type="info" >}}
 You can find a pre-filled json object to copy in the dashboard of your FSBucket add-on, in the "Dashboard configuration" tab
 {{< /callout >}}

 It's a json array containing objects with at least two fields:

-## Configuring your application with buckets.json (@deprecated)

-{{< callout type="warning" >}}
-This method is deprecated, we strongly recommend that you use environment variables.
-If you want to switch from this method to the environment variables, you need to remove the `buckets.json` file.
-Otherwise, the environment variables will be ignored.
-Also, this method does not support the `async` parameter.
-{{< /callout >}}

-To configure your application to use buckets, use the following markdown table:

 Usage    | Field        | Description
 ---------|--------------|--------------------------------------------------------------